BrijendraMNNIT/EnhancedFNCSApplicationPatch/README.md

 # Enhanced FNCS Tutorial
-Framework for Network Co-Simulation (FNCS) is developed by Paicfic Northwest National Laboratory.
-The FNCS Tutorial can be found  https://github.com/GridOPTICS/FNCS-Tutorial/tree/master/demo-gld-ns3.
-This enhanced FNCS tutorial basically explains a way to modify the FNCS application patch program to implement the smart grid applications.
+Framework for Network Co-Simulation (FNCS) is developed by Pacific Northwest National Laboratory.
+The FNCS Tutorial can be found at  https://github.com/GridOPTICS/FNCS-Tutorial/tree/master/demo-gld-ns3.
+This enhanced FNCS tutorial basically explains a way to modify, build, and execute the FNCS application patch program to implement the smart grid applications.

 This tutorial explains the steps for building and running FNCS, ns-3, and GridLAB-D. This enhancement is tested on the Linux operating system (Ubuntu 16.04; 64 bits).

 # Software Installation
 The installation process is same as explained in the FNCS Tutorial (https://github.com/GridOPTICS/FNCS-Tutorial/tree/master/demo-gld-ns3).
-The Following software need to be installed.
-ZeroMq, FNCS, Xerces, autoconf, automake, libtool, python, ns-3.
+ZeroMq, FNCS, Xerces, autoconf, automake, libtool, python, ns-3 softwares are need to be installed.

-It is assumed that you will install all the software into $HOME/FNCS_install directory and you are using "bash" shell.
+It is assumed that you will install all the softwares into $HOME/FNCS_install directory and you are using "bash" shell.
 Set the environment variable
 export FNCS_INSTALL="$HOME/FNCS_install"